da4all/da4all.github.io/_cards/dataset-documentation-assignment.md

 ### What's a data biography?

 To figure out exactly what should go into your data biography, we'll use the ["Datasheets for Datasets" proposal by Timnit Gebru et al.](https://arxiv.org/pdf/1803.09010.pdf) as a guide.
-This proposal was discussed in Chapter 6 of Data Feminism, and it has been highly influential.
+This proposal was discussed in Chapter 6 of Data Feminism, and it has been quite influential.
 You don't have to read the whole thing.
 Just look carefully at the questions in sections 3.1 through 3.7.

 The questions in section 3.1 should already be answered in the technical documentation you've done so far.
 I recommend that you add a paragraph to your documentation for each section from 3.2 through 3.7, answering the questions in each section that are relevant to your dataset.